cornelius/open-source-stepping-stones/README.md

 There are four angles:

-* The emotional angle: Motivation and Home
+* The emotional angle: [*Motivation*](motivation.md) and [*Home*](home.md)
-* The angle of accessibility: Transparency and Adoption
+* The angle of accessibility: [*Transparency*](transparency.md) and [*Adoption*](adoption.md)
-* The structural angle: Development and Governance
+* The structural angle: [*Development*](development.md) and [*Governance*](governance.md)
-* The economical angle: Onboarding and Sustainability
+* The economical angle: [*Onboarding*](onboarding.md) and [*Sustainability*](sustainability.md)

+## How to use the stepping stones

+Use the stepping stones as patterns for success.
+Apply what fits you.
+Learn from the examples.
+Use them as checklist of what to care about.

+Each project will need its specific set of stepping stones and will arrange them in different patterns put different priorities.
+Looking at it from a systematic way and learning from others can help to find your own way.

+And when you find paths and stepping stones which are not listed here yet, please feel free to contribute them so that others can learn from it as well.

 ## License